Kotuu3/Weather/README.md

 To obtain it you need to make account on https://openweathermap.org/ Then you need to head to https://home.openweathermap.org/api_keys And generate API key
+WARNING! remember to activate your account after registration and you will need to wait a bit for api key to work!

 ### Installation